To provide for the care, health, and well-being of animals involved in research and education at the University of Wisconsin-Milwaukee

 - Choosing alternatives to live animals whenever possible

-- Providing for proper housing and behavioral needs of the animals
+- Providing proper housing and behavioral needs

 - Following appropriate guidelines for procedures that are likely to cause pain or distress